CarliJoy/intersection_examples/docs/specification.rst

 .. image:: stickmen.jpg

+This is exactly the way an intersection works.
+The "features" here are really like methods and attributes, and stack on top of each other.
+If the attributes are not shared between classes in the intersection, these appear in the resulting type, and if they appear in multiple the type with highest priority takes position.

 When considering the inheritance aspect, for users familiar with the mro this should be quite straightforward: If a type *can* appear in an mro of a concrete class, then it should appear in the order specified.